the-can-of-soup/pm_threads/docs/Reference.md

 <img src="https://github.com/the-can-of-soup/pm_threads/blob/main/assets/blocks/status_%23_of.png?raw=true">

-Returns the current status code of `THREAD`, or the status code in text format if `STATUSFORMAT` is "text".
+Returns the current status code of `THREAD`, the status code in text format if `STATUSFORMAT` is "text", or the internal name of the status code if `STATUSFORMAT` is "internal name".
 These are the possible values:

 | Status # | Status text          | Internal name         | Description                                                  |
 |----------|----------------------|-----------------------|--------------------------------------------------------------|